What we know about the Beirut blast

 What caused the blast?

-In the immediate aftermath, there were conflicting reports, and it was initially blamed on a major fire at a warehouse for firecrackers near the port.

-United States President Donald Trump added to the confusion when he referred to the incident at an “attack,” though US Defense Department officials told CNN afterward there was no indication that was the case.
-Lebanese officials also raised concerns with US diplomats about the use of the phrase “attack,” two State Department officials said.

-Later, in the early hours of Wednesday morning, Prime Minister Hassan Diab said that about 2,750 metric tons of ammonium nitrate, a highly explosive material, had been stored at a port warehouse for the past six years “without preventive measures.”
+There have been conflicting reports of what caused the blast.
+Initially the explosion was blamed on a major fire at a warehouse for firecrackers near the port.
+But on Wednesday morning, Prime Minister Hassan Diab said that about 2,750 metric tons of ammonium nitrate, a highly explosive material, had been stored at the port for the past six years “without preventive measures.”

-Lebanon’s general security chief said a “highly explosive material” had been confiscated years earlier and stored in the warehouse, which is just a few minutes’ walk from Beirut’s shopping and nightlife districts.
+Court documents obtained by CNN show that the ammonium nitrate came to Beirut on a Russian-owned ship in 2013, which had originally been headed to Mozambique.
+It stopped in Beirut due to financial difficulties and unrest among the crew — and never left again.
+The crew abandoned the ship, which was detained by authorities, and the ammonium nitrate on board was stored in a hanger at the port — just a few minutes’ walk from shopping and nightlife districts.

-Officials have so far not commented on what might have ignited the blaze.
+The documents showed that Badri Daher, the Director of Lebanese Customs, warned for years of the “extreme danger” of leaving the ammonium nitrate at the port.

 Diab announced an investigation into the explosion, saying the probe would include “revelations that will be announced about this dangerous warehouse which has been present since 2014.”